nicholaschiasson/omnivyou/README.md

 		- [x] Video autoplay delay
 - [x] Make it so clicking outside of menu closes the menu
 - [x] Add visual warning when no files could be found
-- [ ] GitHub action to build pages folder
+- [x] GitHub action to build pages folder
-- [ ] Buy omnivyou.com
+- [x] Buy omnivyou.com
-- [ ] Use custom domain in GitHub pages
+- [x] Use custom domain in GitHub pages
-- [ ] GitHub action for letsencrypt

 ### V2